carolisteia/parallelium-scriptures-alignment-dataset/README.md

 > \* *These texts are not publicly shareable due to copyright restrictions.*

+## 🙏 Credits

+We gratefully acknowledge the following scholars and institutions for their contributions of source material or expertise:

+- **Pere Casanellas (Corpus Biblicum Catalanicum)** – Catalan biblical texts based on the Egerton, Peiresc, and Colbert manuscripts
+- **Claudio Lagomarsini** – Provided French texts of *Esther*, *Judith*, and *Ruth* (Bible du XIIIe siècle)
+- **Mouhamadoul-Khaly Wélé** – Multilingual aligned dataset based on the Quran
+- **Seth Middelton** – French transcription of the Gospel of *Matthew* (Bible du XIIIe siècle)
+- **Peter Stokes & Mark Faulkner** – Advice and recommendations regarding available Middle English corpora

 ➡️ See [docs/biblical_alignment_challenges.md](docs/biblical_alignment_challenges.md) for notes on structural complexity, exclusions, and philological variation.

 ---